-Enterprise Information Solutions has a wide scope of software solutions including SCADA Software (click here to learn about SCADA), SCADA Historian (Data Historian for short), edge technologies like software device drivers, advanced applications, Control Systems, EAM gateways and the list goes on.
-At the core of Industrial Automation, is SCADA and Process Data Historian (click here to learn about Industrial Automation).
+Enterprise Information Solutions can have a very wide scope of software components including SCADA Software (click here to learn about SCADA), SCADA Historian (Data Historian for short), edge technologies like software device drivers, advanced applications, Control Systems, EAM gateways and the list goes on.
+At the core of an Industrial Automation solution is SCADA and a Process Data Historian (click here to learn about Industrial Automation).
 These mature product types have become the main staple for managing critical infrastructure associated with intelligent assets.
-Evidence of how stable some of these systems are, is measured in “up time”, and for some systems is in the order of 99.999% available.
+Evidence of how stable some of these systems are, is measured in “up time”, and for some systems this is in the order of 99.999% availability.

 Parasyn designs, implements and supports various process historian technologies for industry.
-We also procure and provision the software products, transition onto existing data centre infrastructure or work closely with 3rd party service providers or the client’s internal IT personnel to scope and specify what is required to establish suitable software solution infrastructure.
+We also procure and provision all of the software products, transition onto existing data centre infrastructure or work closely with 3rd party service providers and the client’s internal IT personnel to scope and specify what is required to establish suitable software solution infrastructure.
 To achieve this, a managed service arrangement or a turnkey project structure can be the delivery platform.
 In the case of critical infrastructure High Availability components and products can be specified at the plant and enterprise level to ensure the necessary overall reliability is achieved.
-The specification, selection and licensing of enterprise information solutions which include process data historians can create a world of pain if not approached from a system’s engineering practice perspective (OT – Operational Technology bias).
+The specification, selection and licensing of enterprise information solutions can create a world of pain if not approached from a system’s engineering practice perspective (OT – Operational Technology bias).